survivor-zik/frontend1/README.md

 # OREBI SHOPPING

-This E-commerce web application built with React , Tailwind CSS and Firebase.
+This E-commerce web application built with React and Tailwind CSS.
 This website features a modern and intuitive design, with easy-to-use navigation and a simple shopping experience that puts focus on the products.